-A one day on your pace will be for sure wonderful, since there is no way to get bored.
-Due to the plenty activities you will be able to enjoy amazingly as Essaouira is well renowned for its kite surfing and windsurfing, with the powerful trade wind.
+A one day on your pace will be for sure wonderful since there is no way to get bored.
+Due to the plenty of activities, you will be able to enjoy amazingly as Essaouira is well renowned for its kite surfing and windsurfing, with the powerful trade wind.
 Horse riding, camel riding along the beach, quad biking are activities that one can enjoy while staying in Essaouira.
-It is known by the delicious seafood too.
+It is known for the delicious seafood too.

 In Essaouira, several small art galleries are found all over the town.
-Since 1998 Essaouira is getting known by its Gnaoua Festival of World Music, normally it is scheduled in the last week of June.
+Since 1998 Essaouira is getting known for its Gnaoua Festival of World Music, normally it is scheduled for the last week of June.
 It brings artists from all over the world.
-Although focused on Gnaoua music, it includes rock, jazz and reggae.
-In the early 1952 the film director and actor Orson Welles made his movie Othello.
+Although focused on Gnaoua music, it includes rock, jazz, and reggae.
+In early 1952 the film director and actor Orson Welles made his movie Othello.
 Now there is a square named Orson Welles.

 Day 12: Essaouira – Marrakech

-Along the half way between Essaouira and Marrakesh you will see enormous Argan tree on both sides of the road.
+On the way between Essaouira and Marrakesh, you will see an enormous Argan tree on both sides of the road.
 These Argan trees are frequently climbed by goats.
-Argan oil is produced by several women's cooperatives and it is used to prepare couscous, salads.
-Moreover it was traditionally used as a treatment for skin diseases before being founded as good enough for cosmetics by Europeans manufacturers.
+Several women’s cooperatives produce Argan oil used for gastronomy to prepare couscous, salads, tagines…etc. Moreover, it was traditionally used as a treatment for skin diseases before being founded as good enough for cosmetics by European manufacturers.
 Still stop by one of these cooperatives is worthy to see how Berber women squeezed the Argan fruits between hands to extract this precious oil.
-We arrive to our hotel in Marrakesh and if time permit we go out for a walk.
+We arrive at our hotel in Marrakesh and if time permit we go out for a walk.

 Day 13: Marrakesh, Full Guided City Tour

-During our visit we will see The Koutoubia Mosque, built in the 12th century in the reign of Almoravid Dynasty.
-We will go among narrow streets and allies in ancient city.
-We pass by "seven saints" during the reign of Moulay Ismail, the festival of the seven saints was founded to the request of the Sultan.
+During our visit, we will see The Koutoubia Mosque, built in the 12th century in the reign of the Almoravid Dynasty.
+We will go among narrow streets and allies in the ancient city.
+We pass by “seven saints” during the reign of Moulay Ismail, the festival of the seven saints was founded at the request of the Sultan.
 The tombs of several renowned figures were moved to Marrakesh to attract pilgrims.
-Marrakesh was dominated in the first half of the 20th century by T'hami El Glaoui, "Lord of the Atlas", and Pasha of Marrakesh.
-Still there is a house called Dar Pacha El Glaoui from where he used to rule the whole southern part of Morocco.
+Marrakesh was dominated in the first half of the 20th century by T’hami El Glaoui, “Lord of the Atlas”, and Pasha of Marrakesh.
+Still, there is a house called Dar Pacha El Glaoui from where he used to rule the whole southern part of Morocco.

 Day 14: Marrakesh (Explore Marrakesh Markets at your own pace)

-After the full guided tour, you will be able to discover more on this Red City of Marrakesh by your own as you become familiarized with the alleyways of the medina.
+After the full guided tour, you will be able to discover more about the Red City of Marrakesh on your own as you become familiarized with the alleyways of the medina.
 You may go on a shopping tour on your own in a local market and the scattered shops by the Square.

 Day 15: Marrakesh – Casablanca Med V or Marrakech Menara airport

-A private transfer from Marrakesh to Casablanca Med V airport according to your flight details will be aranged.
+A private transfer from Marrakesh to Casablanca Med V airport according to your flight details will be arranged.

 - Transportation in private licensed 4WD or Minibus with A/C, fuel throughout the tour